Hyun5/CarND-Advanced-Lane-Lines/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Canny edge detection using Sobel operator is the base step to find lane line.
-And then, take a certain range of gradient and apply a certain magnitude of gradient to pick up the lane lines more clearly.
-It picks up the lane lines well, but a lot of other stuff was detected too.
-The direction of the gradient is much noisier than the gradient magnitude, but we should find that we can pick out particular features by orientation.

-Combining Thresholds
-To isolate lane-line pixels, the x and y gradients, the overall gradient magnitude, and the gradient direction to focus on pixels that are likely to be part of the lane lines. to isolate lane-line pixels.
-Specifically, think about how you can use thresholds of the x and y gradients, the overall gradient magnitude, and the gradient direction to focus on pixels that are likely to be part of the lane lines.

 [//]: # (Image References)

 [image1]: ./output_images/Camera_Calibration_Compare.JPG "Camera Calibration"